Call Sales: (866) 382-5932, option 2

 For 2017, you can avoid any negative adjustment by reporting under the “Test” option.
 You can earn a positive adjustment on your 2019 by participating in the “Partial” or “Full” option for MIPS.

-Under the test option, you would have to do the following over any time period in 2017:
+Test: Under the test option, you would have to do the following:

 Note: The cost category will be calculated in 2017, but will not be used to determine your payment adjustment.